 According to Bay hacking advanced encryption is possible, but it may take a considerably long time.
 With the processing power at hand it may take longer than a lifetime to break the encryption.
-Encrypted Face ID data will not be hacked any day soon, but with newer and stronger computers it will be possible somewhere in the future.
+Therefore, encrypted Face ID data is likely to not be hacked any day soon, but with newer and stronger computers it is likely to be possible somewhere in the future.

 Popular companies like Facebook (which owns Instagram and WhatsApp as well) and Google can sell and store user’s data for as long as they want to.
 Without knowing what companies use their information for, consumers are unable to delete or alter personal data (Tsesis 105).
 Once faceprint data leaves the phone by being updated to the cloud or being hacked, Face ID users will not have control over their faceprint anymore.
 According to Katie Shirlton, privacy can best be understood as the ability to understand, choose and control what personal information you want to share, with whom and for how long (50).
 Powerlessness over personal online data frictions with the right to privacy.

 Once the Face ID system is enabled, the iPhone X can become a potential technology for users to be spied on without noticing.
 Information about faces can contain a lot of personal information like age, gender, race but also emotions.
 Face ID can recognize these emotions and this information can for example be combined with on-screen content like advertisements and websites.
 Face ID technology might also ‘read’ the environment of the iPhone’s user.
 The technology might be aware of the user’s specific living conditions.

 Decrypted Face ID data can present some unique privacy issues.
 Omer Tene and Jules Polonetsky state: